Ishaara (1964 film): Plot

 Sent to Boarding School at a very young age, Mala returns home to Delhi after 10 years to find that everything has changed.
-Her widowed mom has remarried wealthy Khemchand, and all of the family, which consists of a sister, Shashi; brother, Deep, and a younger brother, Munna, live in a palatial house.
+Her widowed mom has remarried a wealthy man named Khemchand, and all of the family, which consists of a sister, Shashi; a brother, Deep, and a younger brother, Munna, live in a palatial house.
 Khemchand does business illicitly as an insurance broker when the government decides to nationalize insurance companies, he is arrested and sentenced to 7 years in jail.
 His entire family is thrown out on the street, where they are taken care of by Vijay, a poor stage artist, who has fallen in love with Mala, who also has a place in her heart for him.
-But circumstances keep the two lovers apart, so much so that Mala is forced to refuse Vijay's help, re-locates further away from him, and joins a dance troupe.
+However, circumstances keep the two lovers apart, so much so that Mala is forced to refuse Vijay's help, relocate further away from him, and join a dance troupe.